Skip to main content

 Interest you pay on underpayments of tax is deductible for business purposes.
 You can claim it as an expense on your income tax return.

-If your return is reassessed and we find that you've underpaid, you may have to pay interest.
-This is also deductible, but only in the income year following the year of reassessment.
+If we reassess your return and we find that you've underpaid, you may have to pay interest.
+This is also deductible, but only in the income year after the year of reassessment.

 Interest on tax in dispute

-When you're disputing a tax amount, you can put payment on hold until a decision is made.
+When you're disputing a tax amount, you can put payment on hold until we make a decision.
 If we decide the amount in dispute is not right, we'll refund the disputed tax and pay you interest on it.
-If we decide that the amount in dispute is right, you'll have to pay us any outstanding amount and any interest on it.
+If we decide that the amount in dispute is right, you'll have to pay us any amount owing and any interest on it.

 Interest and extra time to pay

-When you get a notice of assessment or a statement of account balance we'll give you up to an extra 30 days to pay.
-If you pay the balance within that timeframe, you do not need to pay the interest that gets added between the date the notice or statement was issued, and the date of the payment.
+When you get a notice of assessment or a statement of account balance, you have up to an extra 30 days to pay.
+If you pay the balance in that time, you do not need to pay the interest we add between the date we issued the notice or statement and the date of the payment.

-If you pay after more than 30 days, the interest amount will be recalculated, so the balance may not be cleared in full.
+If you pay after more than 30 days, we’ll recalculate the interest amount.
+This means the balance may not be cleared in full.

 Interest and payments

-If you make a payment to clear unpaid tax, it is used to pay off unpaid interest and then tax.
+Payments you make to clear unpaid tax are used to pay off unpaid interest and then tax.
 The exception to this rule is for payments of provisional tax, where payments are used for provisional tax instalments as directed by the taxpayer.

 Credit interest may be used to pay other unpaid taxes.